Last Updated on April 27, 2021 by Ope Quadri

-When announcing how he plans to permanently defeat the insurgents in the Lake Chad region, the Chadian President ordered his soldiers not to allow their Nigerian counterparts free captured Boko Haram insurgents.
+When announcing how he plans to permanently defeat the insurgents in the Lake Chad region, the Chadian President ordered his soldiers not to allow their Nigerian counterparts to free captured of Boko Haram insurgents.

-In a video which went viral on the social media, President Déby is seen telling the troops that if Boko Haram fighters were freed, they’d come to Chad to terrorise his people.
+In a video that went viral on social media, President Déby is seen telling the troops that if Boko Haram fighters were freed, they’d come to Chad to terrorize his people.

 Derby who spoke in French said, “This place will be our zone until Nigeria sends its soldiers.
 Stay with them for about a month.
 Do not let them free captured weapons or any Boko Haram terrorists, they will return to Chad and this will just hurt us.”